 Poor risk management

-When you know why other traders fail it is easier for you to understand these common mistakes and manage risk.
+When you know what the most common trading mistakes are you get a chance to avoid them.
+Without knowing what you do wrong it is virtually impossible to improve your results.
 Try to avoid six fallacies you’ve read about today to improve your trading strategies.